-- A. Junior testing will be scheduled prior to end of the fall and/or spring semesters of the junior year. - B. Students not scoring at the predetermined score will be required to enroll in NU 340: NCLEX-RN® Review I and complete the prescribed review course at the student's expense.
-A re-test (at the student's expense) will be scheduled before the end of the student's first semester of senior year nursing courses.
+- A. Junior testing will be scheduled prior to end of the fall and/or spring semesters of the junior year. - B. Students not scoring at the predetermined score will be required to enroll in NU 340: NCLEX-RN review course and complete the prescribed review course at the student's expense.